gmc-code/PC-Microbit-Extension-backup/docs/bots/MiniBit/MiniBit_distance_sensor.rst

 | For general info on the HC_SR04P distance sensor,
 | see: https://shop.4tronix.co.uk/products/hc-sr04p-low-voltage-ultrasonic-distance-sensor
 | Also see: https://shop.4tronix.co.uk/collections/robobit/products/ultrasonic-breakout
+| Note: the distance sensor does not use the example code in hte above link, but uses code based on the BitBoxXL sample code.

 .. image:: images/ultrasonic-sensor-for-bitbot-xl.png
     :scale: 50 %